 Canada's oil capital to be shut for days after flooding

-CALGARY, Alberta (Reuters) - Southern Alberta braced for more disruption on Saturday from floods that killed at least three people, forced about 100,000 from their homes and blacked out the center of Canada's oil capital, Calgary.
+CALGARY, Alberta, June 22 (Reuters) - Southern Alberta braced for more disruption on Saturday from floods that have killed at least two people, forced about 100,000 people from their homes and blacked out the center of Canada's oil capital, Calgary.

-Communities to the south and east of Calgary were on high alert as flood waters moved across the region.
-But with rainfall easing, a few residents began returning to damaged homes and authorities were hopeful that the worst might be over.
+Communities to the south and east of Calgary were put on high alert as the flood waters moved across the region.
+But with rainfall easing up, authorities were hopeful that the worst might now be over.

 "It's morning in Calgary!
 Sunny, water levels are down, and our spirit remains strong," Calgary Mayor Naheed Nenshi said on Twitter.
 "We're not out of this, but maybe have turned (the) corner."

-The floods followed some 36 hours of unusually heavy rainfall - some communities received six months of their normal rainfall in under two days.
+The floods followed some 36 hours of unusually heavy rainfall - some communities received six months of their normal rainfall in less than two days.

-Evacuations started on Thursday in Calgary and in smaller cities across the south of the province.
-Utility Enmax switched off power to central Calgary on Friday afternoon lest water damage its downtown facilities, and the area was still without power and closed to cars on Saturday.
+Evacuations started on Thursday, both in Calgary and in smaller cities across the south of the province.
+Utility Enmax switched off power to central Calgary late on Friday afternoon lest water damage its downtown facilities.

 But the floods are already shaping up to be significantly worse than those of 2005, which caused C$400 million in damage after three big storms struck in a single week.

-Canada's main oil-producing region in the north of the province, was not affected, although some farmland was flooded, which will likely weaken crops that include wheat and canola.
+Canada's oil producing region, way to the north of the city, was not affected, although some agricultural regions were flooded, with likely damage to crops that include wheat and canola.

 "A lot of Albertans have faced disasters the likes of which the majority of us could never imagine," Alberta Municipal Affairs Minister Doug Griffiths told a news conference.

-In Calgary authorities said the Bow and Elbow Rivers had crested and water levels were expected to drop in the coming days.
-But the Bow River was still flowing at around five times its normal rate.
+In Calgary authorities said the Bow and Elbow Rivers had crested and water levels were expected to drop over the next few days.
+But the Bow was still flowing at around five times its normal rate on Saturday.

 A spokesman for Imperial Oil, Canada's second-largest producer and refiner, said the company was working on plans to maintain essential operations, including allowing employees to work from other locations.

-Shorcan Energy Brokers, which provides live prices for many Canadian crude grades, operated out of Toronto on Friday rather than from Calgary, although no trades in Western Canada Select heavy blend or light synthetic crude took place.
+Shorcan Energy Brokers, which provides live prices for many Canadian crude grades, operated out of Toronto on Friday rather than at its usual Calgary base, although no trades in either Western Canada Select heavy blend or light synthetic crude from the oil sands took place.

 Net Energy Inc, the other main Calgary crude broker, was closed on Friday and no trading took place.

-Many roads and bridges remained closed, and the city banned the use of tap water for car-washing or other outside activities because treatment plants take more time to process the sludgy water.
-But Nenshi said Calgary water was still safe to drink.
+Many roads and bridges remained closed, and residents were urged to conserve drinking water because treatment plants are taking more time to process the sludgy water.

-The flooding affected the grounds of the Calgary Stampede, an annual extravaganza of cows, cowboys and horses scheduled to start on July 5.
+The parts of Calgary under water included the grounds of the annual Calgary Stampede, which is due to start on July 5.